Exclusive: Iran briefly held IAEA inspector, seized travel documents - diplomats

 The other matter due to be discussed on Thursday is Iran’s less than full cooperation with the IAEA in explaining how traces of uranium were found at a site in Tehran that Israel has called a “secret atomic warehouse”, diplomats said.

-Although the IAEA has declined to confirm officially that it found uranium traces at the site, which Iran has said was a carpet-cleaning facility, it told Iran in September that “time is of the essence” in answering its questions, and it reported an improvement in Iran’s cooperation last month.
+Although the IAEA has declined to confirm publicly that it found uranium traces at the site, which Iran has said was a carpet-cleaning facility, it told Iran in September that “time is of the essence” in answering its questions, and it reported an improvement in Iran’s cooperation last month.

+The incident involving the inspector further complicates the task of the deal’s remaining signatories - France, Britain, Germany, Russia and China - who still want to prevent the deal’s total collapse.

+On Wednesday, however, Iran further raised pressure on those countries by announcing what would be a new breach of the deal - enriching uranium with the centrifuges it has at Fordow, a site that it dug in secret inside a mountain, apparently to protect it from potential aerial bombardment.

+Iran has already breached the deal’s limits on the purity to which it enriches uranium, its stock of enriched uranium and its ban on using advanced centrifuges for enrichment rather than research, each step raising pressure on the remaining parties to the deal aiming to prevent its total collapse.

+Iran says its breaches can quickly be reversed if Washington lifts its sanctions.
+Washington says the sanctions will force Iran to negotiate a more far-reaching deal, covering Tehran’s ballistic missile program and its role in conflicts in the region.
+Iran says it will not talk until sanctions are lifted.

-Reporting by Francois Murphy and John Irish; Editing by William Maclean and Andrew Cawthorne
+Reporting by Francois Murphy and John Irish; Editing by Andrew Cawthorne and William Maclean